 I’m not saying black gay men should boast and tell everyone about the things he does but to just ponder why he doesn’t tell the things that he keeps to himself.
 Think about it, the things that you kept secret deep down inside why do you keep such things hidden?
 Is it for pure privacy and discretion or is it shame and fear of not being understood.

 Let me first start off by saying that I have really, REALLY missed writing.
 There’s nothing like me sitting alone, in the dark, lost in my thoughts writing away.
 Traveling to and returning from Cancun has made me realize how vast the world is and how eager I am to see it all.
 But enough about future plans lets discuss Cancun.

 Speaking of clubs I’m going to officially make Cancun the party capital of the world.
-The locals there party there from sun up to sun set and still get up in time to make it to work.
+The locals there party there from sunrise to sunset and still get up in time to make it to work.
 We Americans think we party hard we have nothing on Mexicans.
 Not going to spend too much time on the partying aspect but I will say that I enjoyed myself EMENSELY!
 There was never a dull moment.

 Monday, July 11, 2011

 Continuing my stroll down memory lane I came across another original essay from my Junior year.
 I think that this had to be the course the gave me the confidence to put so much emotion into my writings.
 This essay describes the impact of words and how though they can be aimed to hurt us it's truly up to us to decide how powerful (and in many cases futile) they are.
 Enjoy the essay.